College Football News Preview 2020: Previewing, predicting, and looking ahead to the Minnesota Golden Gophers season with what you need to know.

 – Joe Burrow, Justin Fields, Jalen Hurts … Tanner Morgan?
 Those were the four most efficient quarterbacks in the country last year.
 Not Tua, not Justin Herbert, not Trevor Lawrence – Morgan, was up there with the superstars of superstars, completing 66% of his passes, averaging over ten yards per throw, and hitting 30 touchdown passes with seven picks.
 He’s got the receiving corps to do it all over again.

-Leading receiver Tyler Johnson is off catching passes from Tom Brady at Tampa Bay, but Rashod Bateman is even more dangerous – averaging over 20 yards per catch – and six of the top seven pass catchers overall return.
+Leading receiver Tyler Johnson is off catching passes from Tom Brady at Tampa Bay, and Rashod Bateman is opting out for the season after averaging over 20 yards per catch, but five of the top seven pass catchers overall return.
 The tight ends – like 6-5, 270-pound junior Jake Paulson – are very big, and so is the physical receiving corps.

 – The offensive line was just okay in pass protection, but it was able to pound away for 178 rushing yards per game.
 6-6, 325-pound junior Blaise Andries anchors a group that should get back all five starters along with most of the key backups.